 |1st & 2nd||2|

 |3rd & 4th||3|

 Players choose their driver character prior to the start of each Grand Prix series or single-course race.
 Each character comes with their own distinctive driving characteristics, allowing players to choose the character best-suited to their personal racing style.
 The eight characters' capabilities are reflected in their karts' weight, handling, top speed and acceleration.
 These characters are also organized into four pairs based on their attributes; for example, Mario and Luigi are essentially clones in terms of relative driving ability.

 Super Mario Kart features several single-player and multiplayer modes accessible from the title screen.
 Mario Kart GP, the game's primary Grand Prix mode, can be played with either one or two players.
 In Match Race, two players compete head-to-head in a Grand Prix series without AI-controlled drivers.
 All Grand Prix courses are also available in Time Trial mode, allowing one player to practice a particular course or attempt to set course records for lowest elapsed time.

 All circuit tracks in Super Mario Kart consist of five laps.
 However, unlike the game's circuit racing-based modes, Battle Mode is a two-player duel that takes place in a special set of arenas.

 Grand Prix & Match Race

-In these modes, the karts' relative speed and AI difficulty are set by selecting either the "50cc" or "100cc" engine class, with 50cc being the easiest and slowest class.
+In these modes, the karts' relative speed and AI difficulty are chosen by selecting either the "50cc" or "100cc" engine class, with 50cc being the easiest and slowest class.
 Only the Mushroom, Flower and Star Cup Grand Prix series are initially available to new players.
-The Special Cup series is unlocked after obtaining gold medals in the Mushroom, Flower and Star Cups on 100cc class.
-Once a goal medal has been earned in the 100cc Special Cup, a new 150cc class is unlocked for all Grand Prix series.
+The Special Cup series is unlocked after placing first overall in the Mushroom, Flower and Star Cups on 100cc class.
+Once the gold cup has been earned in the 100cc Special Cup, a new 150cc engine class is unlocked for all Grand Prix series.